taufik-nurrohman/factory/README.md

 > /// FETCH('../node_modules/bootstrap/dist/js/bootstrap.js');
 > ~~~
 >
-> External URL will be downloaded, and its contents will replace the “fetch” block:
+> External URL will be downloaded, and its content will replace the “fetch” block:
 >
 > ~~~ scss
 > /// FETCH('https://example.com/assets/index.css');